somil22/Power_BI_Revenue_Insights_Hospitality_Domain/README.md

 # Power_BI_Revenue_Insights_Hospitality_Domain

-Atliq Grands hotel chain, recognizing the imperative for improved management decision-making due to declining market share, initiated a strategic project.
-Employing Power BI, we engaged in meticulous data modeling and preprocessing.
-Utilizing DAX, we crafted 26 key measures and derived 6 KPIs.
-The result revealed a consistent ADR, prompting a recommendation for a dynamic pricing strategy to enhance revenue.
+Atliq Grands hotel chain, acknowledging the necessity for enhanced management decision-making due to a decline in market share, initiated a strategic project.
+Using Power BI, meticulous data modeling and preprocessing were undertaken.
+Employing DAX, 26 key measures were crafted, and 6 KPIs were derived.
+The result revealed a consistent ADR, a primary factor contributing to the market share decline, prompting a recommendation for a dynamic pricing strategy to enhance revenue.